mantrajsframework/mantrad/docs/22-installing-and-uninstalling-components.md

 $ mantrad install-component mycomponent
 ```

-When running this, Mantra will look for folder components (indicated in the property *"ComponentsLocations"* in mantraconfig.json file) with the name "mycomponent".
+When running this, Mantra will look for folder components, indicated in the property *"ComponentsLocations"* in [mantraconfig.json](/docs/36-mantraconfig-json-file.md) file with the name "mycomponent".

-The component should define a mantra.json file and a Node.js module with the file mycomponent.js name as indicated in [Component Definition section](/docs/05-mantra-component-definition.md).
+The component optionally can define a mantra.json file, a Node.js module with the file mycomponent.js name as indicated in [Component Definition section](/docs/05-mantra-component-definition.md), if need, to register all *hooks* it implements (we've seen in this documentation that all of them can be defined implicity by definitions).

 If the component defines *Install* property, then the optional method *onInstall* will be invoked.